roymanigley/cookiecutter-collection/README.md

     6 - Jinja (A Jinja template)
-    7 - Django Rest Framework (A Django Rest Framework template with OAuth2) 8 - Django Ninja (A Django Ninja template with OAuth2) 9 - Django Template (A Django Template using Daisy UI template with Session Authentication) 10 - HTML (A HTML template using matrializecss)
+    7 - Django Rest Framework (A Django Rest Framework template with OAuth2) 8 - Django Ninja (A Django Ninja template with OAuth2) 9 - Django HTMX (A Django HTMX template)
+    10 - Django Template (A Django Template using Daisy UI template with Session Authentication) 11 - HTML (A HTML template using matrializecss)
-    11 - Cookiecutter (A Cookiecutter template)
+    12 - Cookiecutter (A Cookiecutter template)
-    Choose from [1/2/3/4/5/6/7/8/9/10/11] (1):
+    Choose from [1/2/3/4/5/6/7/8/9/10/11/12] (1):
 ```

 ### After generation